Krakaw/TOTP/README.md

 All accounts are stored in a local file that's encrypted with the provided password.
 If you don't provide the -p argument it will expect the password on stdin.

+Running `totp` without any arguments will run the TUI interface.

 ## Usage